droukin-jobs/smartpay02/README.md

 Successfuly tested on `Slackware Linux 3.9.5 #2 SMP x86_64 i5-3470 CPU @ 3.20GHz` and `Darwin 14.3.0 PDT 2015 x86_64`

+This is work in progress so occasional bugs may creep in at the most unexpected places.

 ---
 ## 2 COMPILE